|

 bow

 form?
-It's
+What

-the interaction between the mist refracting light from just
+mist refracting light from just the right angle of the moon.

-the right angle of the moon.
 It also helps that, in the case

 Boone National